Search icon

 • If the vehicle is under warranty, make sure to check the warranty-related documents.

-The final step of car inspection is to take the vehicle for a test drive.
-Here’s a checklist for test driving a used car.
+The final step of the car PDI check is to take the vehicle for a test drive.
+Here’s a checklist for test-driving a used car.

 • When you drive the car, pay attention to the gear shift mechanism.
 It should be smooth and not clunky.